 Notice the tilting Millennium Tile at the end of the adult area.
 That is actually the Teen Room and it was designed to be completely different from the rest of the library.
-This room is for 6th-12th graders only, but you are welcome to come in and take a look.
+This room is for 7th-12th graders only, but you are welcome to come in and take a look.
 Notice the floor-it is made of recycled rubber tires and all of the books are located around the perimeter of the room.
-There are 2 gaming systems, 12 laptops and 2 iPads in here for teens to use.
-Anyone is welcome to come in and get a book, but only 6th-12th graders can use the games and hang out.
+There are 3 gaming systems and chromebooks in here for teens to check-out and use.
+Anyone is welcome to come in and get a book, but only 7th-12th graders can use the games and hang out.